 The 7th meeting of the Sessional Committee of the Scientific Council (ScC-SC7) established an intersessional Working Group on Multiple Systems of Knowledge, including traditional and Indigenous knowledge, to consider this topic and provide its recommendations to ScC-SC8.
 This document should be read in conjunction with document UNEP/CMS/COP15/Doc.28.14, which contains the report of the Working Group and a summary of its recommendations.

-As discussed in document UNEP/CMS/COP15/Doc.28.14, the Working Group recommended including Indigenous and/or local knowledge of species when preparing proposals to amend CMS Appendices.
+As discussed in document UNEP/CMS/COP15/Doc.28.14, the Working Group recommended including Indigenous and/or local knowledge of species when preparing proposals to amend CMS Appendices, where appropriate.
 To this effect, the Working Group proposed amendments to Resolution 13.7 Guidelines for Preparing and Assessing Proposals for the Amendment of CMS Appendices as contained in Annex 1 of this document.

 In addition, the Secretariat proposes minor corrections to rectify the inconsistent use of the terms “proposal to amend the Appendices” and “listing proposal” in Resolution 13.7.
 Given that the term “listing proposal” does not reflect potential proposals to delist species from CMS Appendices, which follow the same guidelines as proposals to list new species, the Secretariat suggests applying the term “proposal to amend the Appendices” throughout the Resolution text.
 Other minor editorial corrections are also proposed.